 I am passionate about journalism that makes a difference and Tabitha encourages people to follow their interests so I was able to focus on uncovering the radical past and present in Whitechapel.
 One of the most useful skills I’ve learned on the scheme is finding stories.
 It’s taught me how best to make useful contacts that will lead to stories, how to find stories out-and-about on the patch, and how to use social media as a source.
 My favourite aspect of the scheme was being in charge of an entire publication.
 It was very fun to act as an editor, working on social media and considering what to write based on factors like our content verticals and SEO, to try and boost our audience as much as possible. – Albert Toth has been accepted at City University for an MA in Newspaper Journalism.

 How to apply

 You will need to supply FOUR elements.

-1) CV: include a) where you live now b) the name and city of your secondary school c) university and subject details c) post-graduate education (if any); d) experience in journalism or writing
+This should include a) where you live now b) the name and city of your secondary school c) university and subject details c) post-graduate education (if any); d) experience in journalism or writing

-3) An unpublished news story of no more than 500 words on a topic of interest to people who read The Slice Tower Hamlets or one of its online community titles.
+Please send an unpublished news story of no more than 500 words on a topic of interest to people who read The Slice Tower Hamlets or one of its online community titles.
 We are looking for a story that you have researched and written yourself with Social Streets in mind.
 Please note, it should be a news story — not an opinion piece or creative writing.
 Submissions that have already been published will be rejected.

 We will not assess applications unless all four elements are present.